United Nations Economic Commission for Europe

-The United Nations Economic Commission for Europe (ECE or UNECE) is one of the five regional commissions under the jurisdiction of the United Nations Economic and Social Council.
-It was established in order to promote economic cooperation and integration among its member states.
+The United Nations Economic Commission for Europe (ECE or UNECE) is an intergovernmental organization or a specialized body of the United Nations.
+The UNECE is one of five regional commissions under the jurisdiction of the United Nations Economic and Social Council.
+It was established in 1947 in order to promote economic cooperation and integration among its member states.

-The commission is composed of 56 member states, most of which are based in Europe, as well as a few outside of Europe.
-Its transcontinental Eurasian or non-European member states include: Armenia, Azerbaijan, Canada, Cyprus, Georgia, Israel, Kazakhstan, Kyrgyzstan, the Russian Federation, Tajikistan, Turkey, Turkmenistan, the United States of America and Uzbekistan.
+The commission is composed of 56 member states, most of which are based in Europe, as well as a few outside Europe.
+Its transcontinental Eurasian or non-European member states include: Armenia, Azerbaijan, Canada, Cyprus, Georgia, Israel, Kazakhstan, Kyrgyzstan, the Russian Federation, Tajikistan, Turkey, Turkmenistan, the United States and Uzbekistan.

 History

+The commission was first proposed in London in the summer of 1946 by the Temporary Subcommission on the Reconstruction of Devastated Areas.

 The commission was established by the Economic and Social Council on 28 March 1947 in order to "Initiate and participate in measures for facilitating concerted action for the economic reconstruction of Europe," as well as to "maintain and strengthen the economic relations of the European countries, both among themselves and with other countries of the world."

 It was established at the request of the United Nations General Assembly who called on the Economic and Social Council to create the commission, as well as the Commission for Asia and the Far East, in order to "give effective aid to countries devastated by war."

-ECE absorbed the function and resources of the European Central Inland Transport Organization upon its founding.
+EE absorbed the function and resources of the European Central Inland Transport Organization upon its founding.

 As the commission was established towards the beginning of the Cold War, it faced difficulties in achieving its mandate of economic reconstruction of Europe due to the Iron Curtain: separately the Organisation for European Economic Co-operation was established in 1948 in the west and the Council for Mutual Economic Assistance in 1949 in the east.
 The work of the commission had to concern itself only with questions that were of common interest to East and West, as to not cause confrontation.
 However, since the fall of the Soviet Union, the economic commissions of the United Nations have been expanding their activities in the former Soviet republics.